jao5/threeD/README.md

 2. Go to this Github "Page" to see the graphic natively displayed by Wolfram, embedded in an Html iframe. https://jao5.github.io/threeD/
+Command drag to zoom.
+Shift drag to pan.

 (2D view?
 Mathematica notebook file?)